ianemcallister/CNE_sqr_tool/README.md

 a. /api/sync/transactions

 This endpoint is hit daily by a cron job.
 When hit it needs to update the all transactions since the last update.
 It goes through the following steps:

+	1. Collect The Initial Datetime & Location Parameters
+		a) Download the time of the last batch update from the Ah-Nuts (Firebase) database.This datetime becomes the start datetime.
+The end datetime is the current datetime.
+		b) Download the list of square locations from the Ah-Nuts (Firebase) database.

+	2. Iterate through each of the Square Locations

+	3. Download the batch sales of the current location and datetimes

+	4. Map all the square transactions to Ah-nuts transactions

+	5. Iterate through all the transaction IDs, if they already exist in the database do nothing.
+If they don't exist save each transaction individually to the databse.

+	6. Check if there is a known Customer/Market/Event (CME) for teach transaction.
+If there is a known CME go to a.
+If the tx CME is unkown go to d.
+		a) Add the Transaction ID to the designated sales day
+		b) Add the Customer and Sales Day to the transaction
+		c) Update the CME sums.
+If the CME was known end here
+		d) Add the Tx to the unassigned tx list

+	7. Return to step 4 until all of the trasactions are processed

+	8. Return to setp 2 until all of the locations are processed

 b. /sqrwebhook